Management of Primary and Recurrent HSV 2 Vulvar Infections

 Timely initiation of oral antiviral therapy is the cornerstone to effective episodic treatment of recurrent genital herpes.
 Patients should have a sufficient supply of medication or active prescription to enable the initiation of therapy during the prodrome that precedes outbreaks or within 24 hours of lesion onset.
 Therapy duration depends on which antiviral medication is selected and ranges from 1-5 days.

 Daily suppressive therapy has been found to reduce the frequency of genital herpes recurrences by 70%–80% in patients with known frequent recurrences.
 Many patients report no symptomatic outbreaks while on daily suppression.
 Daily suppressive therapy is also an important strategy for reducing the rate of HSV-2 transmission among discordant couples where the source partner has known genital HSV-2 infection.
 Antiviral therapy in the source partner has been shown to decrease HSV-2 transmission to susceptible partners by 48%.
 Partners should be counseled on consistent use of barrier protection and the avoidance of sexual activity during recurrences to further minimize transmission.

 Centers for Disease Control and Prevention.
-Sexually Transmitted Disease Treatment Guidelines, 2015: Diseases Characterized by Genital, Anal, and Perianal Ulcers
+Sexually Transmitted Disease Treatment Guidelines, 2021: Diseases Characterized by Genital, Anal, or Perianal Ulcers

 ********** Notice Regarding Use ************

 The Society for Academic Specialists in General Obstetrics and Gynecology, Inc. (“SASGOG”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.